shiftan/simple_sagemaker/README.md

 # Simple Sagemaker
 A **simpler** and **cheaper** way to distribute work (python/shell/training) work on machines of your choice in the (AWS) cloud.

 **Note: this (initial) work is still in progress.
 Only SageMaker's [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/index.html) and [Tensorflow](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/index.html) frameworks are currently supported.
-But, these frameworksare enough to distribute any type of work, including shell commands, just without the specific customization.**
+But, these frameworks are enough to distribute any type of work, including shell commands, just without the specific customization.**

 ## Requirements